 In 2017 and 2018, we had a contractor who (among other shortcomings) repeatedly refused to produce revised construction schedules, and when pressed, submitted schedules that were both inaccurate and misleading.
 Our client joined DFA in collectively working with the contractor, rather than demanding performance or terminating the relationship.
 Unintentionally, the contractor’s misguided belief that they could reach the finish line with only minor improvements to their management and performance was reinforced.
 In the end, it became apparent that the schedule issues were symptomatic of a larger issue, dysfunctional project management, and every accommodation on the part of the client and DFA distracted from the more clear-sighted and tougher measures that may have been wiser.

-Finally, accommodating client indecision can lead to project paralysis.
+Importantly, accommodating client indecision can lead to project paralysis.
 Hesitant to commit to choices that are difficult to change, clients quite often keep options open until the last minute and provide direction with only ninety-percent commitment.
 Architects, designers, and contractors all too often hesitate to press the client for final answers.
-Accepting by accommodation the ninety-percent decision reinforces the opposite what is needed – final decisions that are one hundred percent.
+Accepting by accommodation the ninety-percent decision reinforces the opposite what is needed – final decisions that can be facilitated.